devkodama/PACS-Assistant/README.md

 > For example, if the `W` key is mapped to EI Rotate image, pressing the `W` key will first activate the viewport under the mouse pointer and *then* rotate the image, since that is what you likely intended.

 In order to enable this functionality, you first need to tell PACS Assistant which shortcut keys are mapped to which tools in EI.
-This can be done by creating a file named EIKeyList.txt in the PACS Assistant directory that has a comma-separated list of shortcut keys, for example:
+[WIP] Not done yet, don't use -> This can be done by creating a file named EIKeyList.txt in the PACS Assistant directory that has a comma-separated list of shortcut keys, for example:

 > 1, 2, 3, 4, 5, +1, +2, +3, +4, +5, d, +d, f, +f, x, w, +w, e, +e